nurcanselvi/business-performance-analytics/README.md

 > This table demonstrates the complex and often unpredictable relationship between revenue and profitability.
 A look at recent data reveals three critical scenarios:
 > **1. High Revenue, Low Margin (December 2024):** This month generated high revenue but had a low profit margin.
 This may indicate a period of aggressive, high-volume sales driven by promotions or end-of-year discounts, which increased top-line revenue but eroded profitability.
 > **2. Low Revenue, High Margin (April 2025):** In contrast, April 2025 achieved one of the highest profit margins despite having a low revenue month.
 This suggests that sales during this period were highly strategic, likely focusing on high-margin items or a significant reduction in operational costs.
-> **3. The Revenue-Profitability Gap (June vs. July 2025):** The most striking insight comes from comparing these two months.
-With nearly identical revenue totals (approx. ₺79M), **June 2025** secured an exceptional **40.79%** profit margin, while **July 2025** dropped to a mere **22.63%**.
-This dramatic difference in profitability, despite a similar revenue, highlights a major inconsistency.
-It could be due to a sudden shift in sales mix towards low-margin products, or a significant increase in operational expenses, such as logistics or returns, in July.
+> **3. The Revenue-Profitability Gap (June vs. July 2025):** The most critical insight is the dramatic gap between June 2025 and July 2025; despite nearly identical revenues, their profit margins have a massive 18% difference.
+This highlights a significant inconsistency in profitability drivers.
 ## 📌 **Business Implication:**
 > True business health is not measured by revenue alone.
-These comparisons prove that focusing solely on sales volume can obscure critical profitability issues and operational inefficiencies.
-A robust strategy must prioritize **margin optimization** and seek to understand the underlying factors behind monthly fluctuations to ensure consistent, sustainable growth.
+These trends show that a robust strategy must prioritize **margin optimization** and **understanding the underlying factors** behind monthly volatility to ensure consistent, sustainable growth.

 ---
 ## 📃 Page 2: Profitability & Operations Analysis